 If we run into “technological difficulties” we can finish our session by telephone.
 You can then attempt to remedy the problem(s) before our next session.

-- The program I use is Skype, a free, high-quality video conferencing program that allows us to see and hear each other using your computer and webcam (and headset if you choose).
-Skype is free and easy to download off the internet or install as an app, is free of adware/malware/spyware etc. and, most importantly, is confidential.
-You can use Skype on your desktop computer, mobile phone or even tablet (such as an iPad).
+- The programs I use are Skypeand Zoom.
+Both are secure, free, high-quality video conferencing program that allow us to see and hear each other using your computer and webcam (and headset if you choose).
+They are free and easy to download off the internet or install as an app.
+They are free of adware/malware/spyware etc. and, most importantly, provide confidentiality.
+You can use Skype or Zoom on your desktop computer, mobile phone or even tablet (such as an iPad).

 Is Online Therapy Confidential?

-- Yes, all Skype sessions are encrypted to ensure privacy and confidentiality.
-You can read more about how Skype protects your privacy on the Skype website.
+- Yes, all online sessions are encrypted to ensure privacy and confidentiality.
+You can read more about how Skype and Zoom protect your privacy on their respective websites.

 We also offer services for other challenges like relationship anxiety.
 See following link for more details: Relationship Counselling Manchester